A Deep Learning Framework for Diffeomorphic Mapping Problems via Quasi-conformal Geometry applied to Imaging: Experimental Results

-In the training stage, we generate image pairs for registration by deforming images in the training set of ILSVRC2012 using deformation mappings generated by LBS or BSNet with $\mu$ consisting of two $112\times 112$ images acting as the real and imaginary parts with the same method mentioned in \cref{sec:bsnet}.
-Then Estimator accepts the image pairs as its input and outputs two-channel images representing the Beltrami coefficients and acting as the input of the BSNet.
-Optimizing the Estimator with the loss function \cref{Estimator_loss}, a trained Estimator is obtained.
+The QCRegNet is trained as follows.
+The training dataset is generated by deforming images extracted from ILSVRC2012 using mapping obtained by BSNet with random samples of BCs.
+Each random sample of BCs consists of two normalized $112\times 112$ images, which serve as the real and imaginary parts of the BC.
+The training set of image pairs is then obtained.
+QCRegNet takes the image pairs as its input and the estimator outputs a two-channel image representing the BC of the registration map.
+The network is trained by optimizing the loss function \cref{Estimator_loss}.

-Then we select some underwater images from the validation set of ILSVRC2012 and deform them in the same manner performed in the training scheme to get the image pairs.
-Then we use the trained QCRegNet and VoxelMorph to restore the distorted underwater images.
-Comparing the restored images of the two methods, we find some interesting phenomena which demonstrate the superiority of our proposed method.

-Increasing the supreme norm of the Beltrami coefficient which is used to generate the distorted images, we obtain large distortion images.
-Experiments on such images are conducted.
-To make the description abbreviate, we refer to the number of triangular faces where $\left|J\right| \leq 0$ as $N_J$ and the sum of the absolute value of $\left|J\right|$ less than or equal to 0 as $S_J$.
-The registered images in the case of large distortion are shown in \cref{fig:1}-\cref{fig:6}, which demonstrate that QCRegNet can preserve the diffeomorphism.

-In order to obtain the distribution of the absolute value of the determinant of $\left|J\right| \leq 0$, we randomly generate 10000 Beltrami coefficients and 10000 distorted images from the validation set of ILSVRC2012, and use these data and the two trained models to generate the mappings.
-By calculating the determinant of the Jacobian matrix at each face, we obtain the distribution of the absolute value of faces whose $\left|J\right|$ less than or equal to 0, as shown in \cref{fig:jaco_hist}.

-In this test, 8783 folded faces were found in the mappings generated by QCRegNet, while 12109 were found in that generated by VoxelMorph.
-Since the absolute value of the determinant of the majority of faces were less than 500000, we ignore those 72 faces which serve as the tail when drawing the histogram.

-\cref{fig:jaco_hist} shows that the number of folded faces of mappings generated by VoxelMorph is greater than that generated by QCRegNet.
-And the absolute value of the determinant of VoxelMorph is much greater than that of our proposed QCRegNet, which indicates that VoxelMorph encountered severe folding in some registration tasks, while our proposed QCRegNet successfully preserved the bijectivity.
+\cref{fig:1} - \cref{fig:6} show the registration results of numerous underwater images obtained by different state-of-the-art image registration models.
+Besides QCRegNet, we also compute the registration results using the deep-learning based model VoxelMorph \cite{balakrishnan2019voxelmorph} and the optimization based hyperelastic model \cite{burger2013hyperelastic}.
+In each figure, the fixed and moving images are shown in (a) and (e) respectively.
+The moving image is to be deformed to the fixed image via the registration map. (b) shows the result obtained by the hyperelastic model. (c) shows the result obtained by the VoxelMorph. (d) shows the result obtained by our proposed QCRegNet.